Cabramatta Creek

 Cabramatta Creek, an urban watercourse of the Georges River catchment, is located in the South Western Sydney, in New South Wales, Australia.
 The catchment area of the creek is approximately 74 km2, and within the catchment area are the Cabramatta Creek, Hinchinbrook Creek, Maxwells Creek, and Brickmakers Creek.

 History

 The area around the creek was home to the Darug Aboriginal people.
 European settlement began on the site in the 1790s when they found good quality soil.
-The areas around the creek and Orphan School Creeks were favorable for growing grapevines, particularly in the moderately rich alluvial soils alongside Cabramatta Creek.In January 1797, Governor John Hunter stated that Cabramatta Creek became a series of freshwater ponds as it headed to the west.
+The areas around the creek and Orphan School Creeks were favorable for growing grapevines, particularly in the moderately rich alluvial soils alongside Cabramatta Creek.
+In January 1797, Governor John Hunter noted that Cabramatta Creek became a series of freshwater ponds as it extended westward.

 A concrete beam road bridge that carries the Hume Highway over Cabramatta Creek, constructed in 1951 and commonly known as Ireland's Bridge, is listed on the New South Wales State Heritage Register.

 Throughout the 1990s to present, substantial residential development have occurred in the west of Cowpasture Road.
 A number of detention basins have also been constructed in conjunction with the development.